dabass2/Leinad/README.md

+# Leinad

-A nice portfolio website to store stuff all about me.
+A nice portfolio website to store stuff all about me

-Made using Vue with the Vuetify plugin.
+Made using Vue with the Vuetify component library